getlogbook/logbook/docs/ticketing.rst

 -------------

-The builtin ticketing handler is called :class:`logbook.ticketing.TicketingDatabaseHandler`.
+The builtin ticketing handler is called :class:`logbook.ticketing.TicketingHandler`.
 It will connect to a relational database with the help of `SQLAlchemy`_ and log into two tables
 there: tickets go into ``${prefix}tickets`` and occurrences go into ``${prefix}occurrences``.
 The default table prefix is ``'logbook_'`` but